 The Crooked North at the Parcel 5 Stage - Fringe Fest 2018

 In the summers she has participated in the Verbier Festival as associate concertmaster and principal second violin of the Verbier Festival Orchestra, the Madeline Island Center for Chamber Music Fellowship Program, and the National Youth Orchestra of the USA.
 In 2020, Willa was going to attend the International Musicians Seminar: Prussia Cove, but it was cancelled due to Covid-19.

 Willa attended the University of North Carolina School of the Arts her senior year of high school, where she studied with Ida Bieler and Sarah Johnson.

-In November 2019 Willa released a solo album entitled "Ask Me Why" with jazz pianist Sterling Cozza and jazz trumpet player Nathan Kay.
+In November 2019 Willa released an impromptu solo album entitled "Ask Me Why" with jazz pianist Sterling Cozza and jazz trumpet player Nathan Kay.

 A North Carolina native, Willa grew up playing Celtic and Old-Time music with her family.
 For over a decade she played with her father, sister, and friend in the Celtic group The Forget-Me-Nots, who performed across western North Carolina, most notably at the roots music festival, Merlefest.

 The Forget-Me-Nots released three albums during their tenure.
 The third album, Blooming, released in 2010, is comprised of all original music.

 Since 2020 Willa has been getting back to her Irish roots with guitarist and trombonist Brendan Lanighan.